BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 }
 ```

 > I'm going to briefly showcase some of the signatures on the is method.
-We can supply literals to create schematics for exact values.
+In the first example, you can see it's possible to supply literals to create schematics for exact values.

-> Instead of using the .or term, we can provide multiple inputs to create a union.
-In the second example, we're putting both concepts together to create a discriminated union.
+> In the second example you can see that instead of using the .or term we can provide multiple inputs to create a union.

+> I think the `.or` term is generally preferable for readability, but in this case, I think it's very clear that I'm describing a discriminated union.

-# More Signatures
+# More Is Signatures

 Schematics can take constructors as input to validate instances:
 ```ts